-This course provides a conceptual study of problems involving graphic and algebraic representations of quadratics.
+This course provides a study of problems involving algebraic representations of quadratic equations.
 Topics include basic polynomial operations, factoring polynomials, and solving polynomial equations by means of factoring.
 Upon completion, students should be able to find algebraic solutions to contextual problems with quadratic applications.
+(F. Sp.
+S.)

-DMA 070 Rational Expressions/Equations (0.75 0.50 1) Prerequisites: DMA 010 through DMA 060 Corequisites: None
+DMA 070 Rational Expressions/Equations (0.75 0.50 1)

-This course provides a conceptual study of problems involving graphic and algebraic representations of rational equations.
+This course provides a study of problems involving algebraic representations of rational equations.
 Topics include simplifying and performing operations with rational expressions and equations, understanding the domain, and determining the reasonableness of an answer.
 Upon completion, students should be able to find algebraic solutions to contextual problems with rational applications.
+(F. Sp.
+S.)